Sunday, 21 July 2019

 HISTORY AND INSCRIPTIONS

-The details of some of the inscriptions are given below....
+The details of some of the inscriptions are given below...

-Inscription No 103 records that the stone pillar was erected by Sundaran, the stone-mason of Nechcharanadu, at the instance of bhattara who was conducting regular worship ( tiruppani ) to the Deity Araimalai Alvar Tirunechchuram. ( ARE 68/1894, SII Vol. V No 357 ).
+Inscription No 103 records that the stone pillar was erected by Sundaran, the stone-mason of Nechcharanadu, at the instance of Bhattara who was conducting regular worship ( tiruppani ) to the Deity Araimalai Alvar Tirunechchuram.
+(ARE 68/1894, SII Vol. V No 357).
 The presiding deity at Kalugumalai is referred to in the epigraph as Araimalai Alvar.
 The Hillock of this place bore the name Araimalai.

 Inscription no 107, records some endowment made for the daily abhisheka and offerings to the deity, Araimalai Alvar, by Silankavidiyan- tennavan.
-Besides, it is also records the erection of a pillar in the same place by Perungovelan of Tirunechchuram.
+Besides, it also records the erection of a pillar in the same place by Perungovelan of Tirunechchuram.

-Inscription No 153, in Tamil vattezhuthu on a rock belongs to Pandya King Ko Maranjadaiyan ( Varaguna -II ), 3rd reign year ( 865 CE ), records the construction of a well and the gift of some land for providing food to the ten Bhatarar expounding Siddhanta and Vairagiyar ( monks ) in the Tirumalai temple at Tirunechchuram by Siddhan of the Village at Kadantaikudi situated in Nallurtumbur KuRRam.
-The gift was entrusted with Gunasaharabhatara of Tirunechchuram.
+Inscription No 153, in Tamil vattezhuthu on a rock, belongs to Pandya King Ko Maranjadaiyan (Varaguna -II), 3rd reign year (865 CE), records the construction of a well and the gift of some land for providing food to the ten Bhatarar expounding Siddhanta and Vairagiyar (monks) in the Tirumalai temple at Tirunechchuram by Siddhan of the Village at Kadantaikudi situated in Nallurtumbur KuRRam.
+The gift was entrusted to Gunasaharabhatara of Tirunechchuram.
 The Epigraph also refers to the names of some persons, probably connected with the endowment.

-Inscription No 154, a fragmentary in Tamil vattezhuthu on a rock belongs to Pandya King Ko Maranjadaiyan ( Varaguna -II ), 3rd reign year ( 865 CE ), records some endowment to the deity known as Tirumalaidevar at Tirunechchuram by one Mahadevan, a resident of the Village Perunavalur, situated in Nallur- MilalaikuRRam, for feeding five Vairagiyar ( monks ) and Bhatarar who expounded siddhanta in the temple.
-The endowment was entrusted with Gunasaharabhatarar of Tirunechchuram, who was probably the Chief among the monks looking after the Jaina establishments at Kalugumalai.
+Inscription No 154, a fragmentary in Tamil vattezhuthu on a rock belongs to Pandya King Ko Maranjadaiyan ( Varaguna -II ), 3rd reign year ( 865 CE ), records some endowment to the deity known as Tirumalaidevar at Tirunechchuram by one Mahadevan, a resident of the Village Perunavalur, situated in Nallur- MilalaikuRRam, for feeding five Vairagiyar ( monks ) and Bhatarar who expounded Siddhanta in the temple.
+The endowment was entrusted to Gunasaharabhatarar of Tirunechchuram, who was probably the Chief among the monks looking after the Jaina establishments at Kalugumalai.

 It is interesting to observe that the Jaina ascetics were also called Vairagis.
 The monks are said to have expounded Siddhanta ( Jaina Philosophy ), probably to the laity.
 The Jaina establishments at Kalugumalai had been looked after by Gunasaharabhatara, the Chief among the monks.